in memory of Stuart Raleigh

 Britten and Pears returned to an England that criminalized homosexuality; although they never spoke about it publicly before Britten’s death in 1976, their relationship was an open secret during their 39 years together.
 Nonetheless, Britten became the first musician to be given a life peerage, taking the title Lord Britten of Aldeburgh.
 A similar American partnership also straddled public adulation and open secret: Samuel Barber and Gian Carlo Menotti, who met as composition students at Curtis Institute.

-In the autumn of ’41, 19-year old poet Robert Horan, having hitchhiked across the country with his friend Pauline Kael (future film critic for The New Yorker), was hanging out in Grand Central Station when he encountered Barber and Menotti on their way home from the opera and was invited to their Upper East Side apartment.
+In the autumn of ’41, 19-year old poet Robert Horan, having hitchhiked across the country with his friend Pauline Kael (future film critic for The New Yorker), was hanging out in Grand Central Station when he encountered Barber and Menotti en route home from the opera and was invited to their Upper East Side apartment.
 He stayed: they formed a ménage à trois for the ensuing decade.

 Horan served as Menotti’s secretary, and Barber set two of his poems to music, but by 1947 Horan wrote of “a very lengthy, and hopeless tension,” and “the emotional strain of the three-way relationship and the fascinating but rather high-powered personalities in their social world, made life perhaps not quite so serene as it seemed for a highly nervous and very young man.”
 Menotti summed it up best: “It soon became obvious that the apparent success of our triumvirate was illusory.”